Community of Democracies: Affiliated bodies

-The C.O.D consults two external bodies on a regular basis.

-Academic Advisory Board (AAB)

-The Academic Advisory Board assists the work of the C.O.D by providing an academic perspective.

 Civil Society Pillar

 The Civil Society Pillar (also Civil Society Assembly) refers to the non-governmental process of the C.O.D, including civil society organizations, foundations, and experts devoted to promoting democracy.
 It is represented by the non-governmental "International Steering Committee" (ISC), which is composed of 26 leaders of civil society organizations from all regions of the world, the Chair and Vice-Chair and the organization which serves as the ISC's secretariat.
 In April 2018, Fundacion Multitudes was elected as the first Permanent Secretariat of the CSP and Paulina Ibarra as Chair of the ISC.
+Since September 2022, the ISC is chaired by Enrique de Obarrio of REDLAD Latin American and Caribbean Network for Democracy.

 The ISC advises governments on the actions needed to enable civil society to work freely to strengthen democracy, rule of law, and protection for the fundamental rights enshrined in the Warsaw Declaration.
 The ISC coordinates a variety of initiatives for civil society, including the civil society forum taking place in the biannual Ministerial Conferences of the Community, which results in a set of recommendations to the Ministerial Declaration made by civil society representatives.